Ostenocaris: Paleoenvironment

 In the Osteno area, there was a hemipelagic sedimentary seafloor with poor oxygenation, subject to anoxic episodes, characterized by dark micritic deposits laminated with abundant siliceous sponge spicules and rich in organic matter; these are two lenses only a few meters thick, corresponding to local situations, lateral to turbiditic flows; here, seafloor faunas developed and within which Ostenocaris lived.

-Ostenocaris ribeti was found in the lagerstätte deposit of La Voulte-sur-Rhône (Callovian; Middle Jurassic terminal plateau) (southwestern France, Ardèche), in a continental escarpment base context with deep-sea fine terrigenous sediments, adjacent to the margin of the Massif Central to the southeast, within a marine basin connected to the Tethys.
+O. ribeti was found in the lagerstätte deposit of La Voulte-sur-Rhône (Callovian, Middle Jurassic terminal plateau) of Ardèche, southwestern France, in a continental escarpment base context with deep-sea fine terrigenous sediments, adjacent to the margin of the Massif Central to the southeast, within a marine basin connected to the Tethys.

 Structural scheme illustrating the syn-rift setting of the western Lombardian Basin during late Triassic and early Jurassic (most of the early jurassic terms belong to the calcare di Moltrasio and secondarily to Calcare di Domaro and Rosso Ammonitico Lombardo).
 The approximated location in the context of Osteno lagerstätte is indicated.
 References in the image.

 Artistic reconstruction of a hypothetical scene related to the Osteno deposit (Sinemurian-Lower Jurassic).
 Ostenocaris cypriformis are hunting cephalopods (Ostenoteuthis) and other arthropods (Coleia, Phlyctisoma).
 Two feed on the carcass of a conspecific.
 The sediment, which is very rich in siliceous sponge spicules, indicates that these forms were common and formed true “grasslands” on the seabed.
 The shark-like Palaeospinax pinnai passes in the background.